FermiParadox/lol_calc/LICENSE/README.txt

 # Licence

-Unless otherwise noted, MyLoLCalc2 (the Software) is under MIT licence.
+Unless otherwise noted, MyLoLCalc2 (the Software) is under CC0 licence.

-The following are not considered part of the Software: all data from LoL and LoL API, like champions', items', masteries' description, icons, stats and/or anything else that belongs to Riot, along with any metadata and derivatives from the aforementioned materials;
+The following are not considered part of the Software: all data from LoL and LoL API, like champions', items', masteries' description, icons, stats and/or anything else that belongs to Riot, along with any metadata and derivatives from the aforementioned materials.
-those are Riot's property and are **not** under MIT.